atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 “Nay — if you are fo very discreet il ‘‘‘ you will never, succeed with Miss..
 “Lumley.
 I have heard her say a
 %
-“thousand times that she hates your dtf creet people.” ft '
+“thousand times that she hates your dtf creet people." ft '
 “J told you, Fanny, she would not “do for a parsonhs wise,?
 Said he; “and “then gave a Sudden turn to the con“ “ V '